Last Updated: 5 months ago

-My sister’s spoiled cat refused to use the Tidy Cat Breeze litter system so she promptly gave it to me to try.
+My sister’s spoiled cat refused to use the Tidy Cat Breeze litter system, so she promptly gave it to me to try.
 I did, and my cat, Bella loved it!

-If you are on the fence about buying the Tidy Breeze Cat Litter system – wondering if it is a good option for your cat, then this guide is for you.
+If you are on the fence about buying the Tidy Breeze Cat Litter system and wondering if it is a good option for your cat, then this guide is for you.

-Which Items Are Included In Breeze Litter Box System?
+Which Items Are Included In The Breeze Litter Box System?

 The Tidy Cat Breeze Litter system consists of three different parts: